bigchaindb/bigchaindb/docs/server/source/production-deployment-template-tendermint/node-on-kubernetes.rst

 Step 3: Configure Your BigchainDB Node
 --------------------------------------

-See the page titled :ref:`how-to-configure-a-bigchaindb-node`.
+See the page titled :ref:`how-to-configure-a-bigchaindb-tendermint-node`.

-.. _start-the-nginx-service:
+.. _start-the-nginx-service-tmt:

 Step 4: Start the NGINX Service
 -------------------------------